theguruscripts/spk_claim_bot/README.md

 # spk_claim_bot
-This script can be used to claim SPK-Network LARYNX tokens per every month / per day.
+This script can be used to claim SPK-Network LARYNX tokens per every month / day.

 ***
 ## Installation